brageon/biwa/README.md

 1. Algorithm: ```RuneMaster → Micrologus → Chain```
 2. Calculation: ```General – Pitch = Target```
 3. Four chords from ```person + workplace``` show [Tonal Centers](http://www.micrologus.com/tools/online_harmonic_analyzer).
-4. Absence of such is asynchronous word salad.
+4. Absence of such is **asynchronous** word salad.
 5. Ab minor harmonic is c3c6.
 Social function: release hook.

 <h2>Application</h2>

-"Sustain" because of C+G vibes.
-It knows the context better than Perplexity AI who classified it as "bait".
+"Sustain" because of C, G vibes.
+It knows better than Perplexity who classified it as "bait".
 ```
 BIWA has scientific merit because it predicts better than statistics.
 When asked "will I be hired after the internship", BIWA answers "Yes,